 Working with partners in the Missing Salmon Project, the Conference will focus on how key pressures on wild salmon are being addressed and prioritised, drawing on International best practice.

-The discussion will be based around a number of workshops in which various pressures, and means to address them, will be examined, including salmon farming, high seas pressures, renewable energy, predation and we also intend to look at management approaches, including the role of hatcheries and wider catchment management.The draft programme is now available, and further information for delegates is provided on transport and accommodation options.
+The discussion will be based around a number of workshops in which various pressures, and means to address them, will be examined, including salmon farming, high seas pressures, renewable energy, predation and we also intend to look at management approaches, including the role of hatcheries and wider catchment management.The programme is now available together with speaker biographies.
+Further information for delegates is provided on transport and accommodation options.

 Evening reception & dinner